 VRC Bio Blast

-reginaldReginald Younger Jr.,
+Reginald Younger Jr.,

 at VRC Sports Psychology Performance Consulting Group P. L.L.C.
 Reginald provides mental performance coaching to athletes, coaches and teams.
 Welcome to my Bio Blast page.

 Reginald is a member of the Association for Applied Sports Psychology.
 The association is the largest sport and exercise psychology professional organization in North America.
-AASP is an international, multidisciplinary, professional organization with over 2,500 members in 55 countries worldwide, with backgrounds in a variety of areas including sport science, social work, counseling and clinical psychology.
+AASP is an international, multidisciplinary, professional organization with over 3,000 members in 50 countries worldwide, with backgrounds in a variety of areas including sport science, social work, counseling and clinical psychology.
 He is also a member of the American Psychological Association (APA) and the American Association for Marriage and Family Therapy (AAMFT).

 Reggie earned his Masters of Sport & Exercise Psychology from the Arizona School of Professional Psychology in January of 2013 including practicum, internship and supervision.
 His practicum sites were Pinnacle Lacrosse and Glendale Community College Women’s Tennis.
 He completed his Post Masters Certificate in Marriage and Family Therapy from Northcentral University in December 2017.
-He is currently (2022) in his last Capstone Course at Northcentral University for licensure eligibility for Marriage and Family Therapy (MFT) in the state of Arizona.
+He is currently (2025) in his last Intership II Course at National University for licensure eligibility for Marriage and Family Therapy (MFT) in the state of Arizona.
 His areas of research interest include the psychological aspects of athletic injury, concussion, eating disorder, gender diversity, depression, anger management, mental performance and the role of exercise in mental health and wellness.
 He is a member of The Association for Applied Sports Psychology, The American Psychological Association, The APA Division 47 Society for Sport Exercise & Performance Psychology.
 His clients consist of athletes and performance artists ranging from the ages of 18-65.
-He was and now is an Abstract Reviewer for the 28th, 29th, 30th and 31st annual conferences respectively for the Association for Applied Sports Psychology held in New Orleans (2013), Las Vegas (2014), Indianapolis (2015),Phoenix (2016), Orlando (2017),Toronto (2018), Portland (2019) and Virtually (2020, 2021, 2022).
+He was an Abstract Reviewer for the 28th, 29th, 30th and 31st annual conferences respectively for the Association for Applied Sports Psychology held in New Orleans (2013), Las Vegas (2014), Indianapolis (2015),Phoenix (2016), Orlando (2017),Toronto (2018), Portland (2019) and Virtually (2020, 2021, 2022).
 He worked with athletes and the business of sports from various perspectives spending 12 years with the San Francisco Giants organization and USA Baseball and now he looks at it from the sport psychological and performance point of view one on one with athletes and teams.

 Reggie has strengths in the study of psychological and mental factors that affect performance in sport exercise and physical activity.
 He uses the practice of applied sport psychology techniques into everyday settings and with a diverse set of sports.
-He assists coaches and staff in working with elite professional athletes, collegiate and high school athletes to improve, drive, focus and team cohesion via team talks and seminar.
+He assists coaches and staff in working with elite professional athletes, collegiate and high school athletes to improve, drive, focus and team cohesion via team talks and seminars.
 Reggie developed an astute comprehension of applied core theory in sports psychology and research.
 He has shown the ability to prove and assess case material to develop and carry out interventions to athletes and teams in sport settings.

 He is the founder and leads the VRC Sports Psychology Performance Consulting Group, a sports consulting firm with its focus on mental skills and athletic performance, in Phoenix Arizona.
 He works with elite professional athletes, collegiate athletes, and high school (age 18).
 Sports include lacrosse, tennis, basketball, football, softball and others.
 He was under the mentorship of Mary Oakley Psy.D., (CMPC®), of Stride Psychological Services.
 He has aspirations of building a center for Mental Health, Wellness and Sports & Exercise Psychology.